Bumblebee Gravity -- Lessons from Perturbation Theory: Bumblebee gravity on a homogeneous and isotropic background

 where $a(t)$ is the cosmic scale factor, the Friedmann equations read

 and the bumblebee equation of motion reduces to a constraint of the form

 In the above equations, we have chosen a timelike ansatz for the bumblebee field i.e.

 which is a natural choice since the background metric is isotropic.
 Note here that the case $\bar{B}(t)= \text{constant}$, which is the standard assumption from the point of view of spontaneous spacetime-symmetry breaking, is included in the below results as a subset.
 In flat space, we have $R_{\mu\nu}=0$ and therefore $V^\prime_B=0$, but in general we can write the potential as $V_B=V_B(B^2\pm b^2)$.
-From Eq.~(\ref{eq:BeqBG}) we identify an interesting consequence of an expanding background: a {\it hallmark feature} of the bumblebee model, the vanishing of the first derivative of the potential at the background level {\it no longer holds} on an expanding background\footnote{This was also found for the $\xi\neq0$ case in Ref.~\refcite{baileybb}.}, and we encounter a situation where the expansion of space, denoted by the Hubble parameter $H\equiv \dot{a}/a$ ``kicks'' the bumblebee field away from the potential minimum.
-In what follows, we will keep the potential generic. $B_\mu \to \bar{B}_\mu = b_\mu$ and spontaneously breaks local Lorentz and diffeomorphism symmetry, whilst still being invariant under passive transformations.
-The distinction of these transformations has been treated at length elsewhere\cite{alangravity, backgrounds}.